JustinGOSSES/wellioviz/README.md

 - Ability to use drag or some other input to create a probabilistic distribution of potential position of a top.

-## Non-standard Visualization Features Brainstorm
+## Crazy Ideas / Non-standard Visualization Features Brainstorm
 - Ability to overlap curves and see heatmap of some sort for large number of wells.
 - Ability to select curve segments and see closest matches in X number of wells based on some criteria for how many and which ones to check